Bruce A. McMenomy, Ph.D. and Christe A. McMenomy, Ph.D. for Scholars Online

 Please read the discussion of the individual and community.
 We will go over it in class.

 We will begin to discuss how these things are related one to another.
 In the course of the year, we will also consider how they affect other aspects of civilization.
-How do communities of producers and consumers, for example, change the ways in which resources are created and used?
+How do communities of producers and consumers, for example, change the ways in which resources are created, distributed, and used?
 How do religious associations interact with political ones or with each other?
-The complexities of this dimension of human history continue to multiply as we find more and different ways of associating.
+The complexities of this dimension of human history continue to multiply as we find more and different ways of associating, but from the very beginning it was an important element of our collective natures.

 Contents of this page © Copyright 2015-16 by Christe A. McMenomy and Bruce A. McMenomy.